torinfs/Qubism.jl/README.md

 ## Examples

-To create a two site Hamiltonian, adding fermionic creation and annhilation operator terms, and printing the result, you can do the following
+To create a two site Hamiltonian, adding fermionic creation and annhilation operator terms, and printing the result, you can do the following:
 ```
+using Qubism

 Ham = Hilbert(2)

 fermion(Ham, "1^ 1", -1.0)